splunk-terraform/terraform-provider-signalfx/website/docs/r/aws_external_integration.html.markdown

 # Resource: signalfx_aws_external_integration

 SignalFx AWS CloudWatch integrations using Role ARNs.
-For help with this integration see [Monitoring Amazon Web Services](https://docs.signalfx.com/en/latest/integrations/amazon-web-services.html#monitor-amazon-web-services).
+For help with this integration see [Connect to AWS CloudWatch](https://docs.signalfx.com/en/latest/integrations/amazon-web-services.html#connect-to-aws).

 **Note:** When managing integrations you'll need to use an admin token to authenticate the SignalFx provider.